1000% Web Traffic Growth – Taking a Travel Brand Beyond SFO’s Terminals

 Personas & Narrative Frame

-Five audience personas reflected RDG Concessions’ customers across the consumer (Pacific Outfitter Travel Gear) and wholesale sides of the business.
+Five audience personas reflected RDG Concessions’ customers across the consumer (Pacific Outfitters Travel Gear) and wholesale sides of the business.

 Audience Personas